thycotic/privman-docs/getting-started/cloud/cloud-quickstart.md

 **Important:** Thycotic recommends that you store the password in a secured physical location such as a safe or locked file cabinet.
 You can reset the password using an email reset, but __if this password is forgotten or you no longer have access to the email account, Thycotic will not be able to reset this password.__

-On the Thycotic Login page, click the blue button that corresponds to your new Cloud’s Thycotic One location (chosen above).
+On the Thycotic Login page, click the blue button that corresponds to your new Cloud's Thycotic One location (chosen above).

 ![Login via cloud location](images/quick/fb6838d4977f7f8384e38931459ef3e5.png)